 As mentioned earlier, David never cooked.
 So Tom popped round to help him out with a chicken casserole.
 Once cooked, David, his wife and two kids sat down to sample his ‘Dad Dinner’.
 It looked gorgeous and seemed to be a hit with the family.
 David said,

 ‘I can see with the cooking that actually gives you control over what you are eating.
 You can’t help but love what you’ve created for yourself to eat in the evening because I’m actually involved in the process.’

-I’m sure his wife will be very happy to see David in the kitchen a bit more often!
+I’m sure his wife was very happy to see David in the kitchen!